tjmonsi/minimal-polymer-webpack-karma/README.md

 Uncaught TypeError: Failed to construct 'HTMLElement': Please use the 'new' operator, this DOM object constructor cannot be called as a function. at src/shell.test.js:12139
 ```

+Only difference between the two karma configuration files is that the latter one doesn't have `babel-loader` plugin